DoiiarX/PyQt-Figma-Designer/readme.md

 #### Figma Files

-The downloaded Figma file is saved in the output directory as `figma_file.pickle`.
+The downloaded Figma file is saved in the output directory as `figma_file.json`.
 Additionally, project images are stored in the `images` subdirectory in png format.

 #### SVG Files